grahamstark/referendums/bes/docs/brexit_vs_indie.md

 What I'm going to do here is build a statistical model in a similar vein to these, using a later version of the same data as the LSE and Rowntree study.
 Like those studies, my model uses a variety of factors ("explanatory variables", in the jargon) to explain how people voted in the European Referendum.
-I'll then apply the model to the Scottish[^FNSCOT] part of the BES data, to explain the IndieRef vote [^FNMODEL].
+I'll then apply the model to the Scottish[^FNSCOT] part of the BES data, to explain the IndieRef vote[^FNMODEL].
 I show that the model explains both votes well, but the factors (age, sex, etc.) often work very differently in the two cases - sometimes working in the opposite way, sometimes working strongly in one case but not the other.

-[A companion note][TECHNOTE] discusses my model in a detail.
-There, you'll fine everything you'll need to replicate and extend my model, discussions of the choices I've made, and full results for several different model variants.
+[A companion note][TECHNOTE] gives more detail.
+There, you'll fine everything you'll need to replicate and extend the model, discussions of the choices I've made, and results for several different model variants.
 But, for now, in summary:

 * I'm building a statistical model (a "binomial Probit regression", in the jargon) that shows how the vote in both referendums was influenced by various factors such as education, age, income and political allegiance;

 * I'm using a more recent version of the same BES data as the Rowntree and LSE studies.
 The data in those studies doesn't actually have peoples' Brexit vote in it; instead they used either intended votes (Rowntree) or attitudes to the